heymumford/Samstraumr/docs/concepts/core-philosophy.md

 ## The Flow of Unity

-Samstraumr is derived from the Nordic portmanteau meaning "The Flow of Unity."
+Samstraumr is derived from a PANIP (pseudonym-avoidant Nordic-inspired portmanteau) meaning "The Flow of Unity."
 This concept encapsulates the essence of the framework: creating harmony within software systems through interconnected, modular components that work together seamlessly.
 Just as a stream gains strength from its tributaries, Samstraumr embodies the idea that resilient, powerful systems emerge from the dynamic interactions of their parts.

 ## A Weapon Against Fragile Code